dodgeblaster/jscourse/chapters/Day1/02_Values_Types_andOperators/README.md

 ```

-# Exercise 1 - Workout Tracker
+# Exercise 1 - TimeTracker
-Create a workout tracker app, where the user is prompted for the hours minutes they spent running (Mon - Fri).
+Create a time tracker app, where the user is prompted for the hours they worked (Mon - Fri).
-Once the user submits the minutes, `console.log` the total amount of time working out.
+Once the user submits the hours, `console.log` the total amount of hours worked.